arkency/posts/posts/2014-06-19-real-time-web-apps.md

 Luckily, things have changed.
 In the age of modern browsers, HTML5 API, smarter users and skilled developers we have (and _should_ use) great tools to build real real-time web applications.

 ### Let's start from WebSockets.
 WebSockets establish **persistent connection** between user's browser and a server.
 Both of them can use it any time to **send messages** to each other.
 Every side of this connection listens on it to immediately receive incoming data.
 These messages can be primitives or even binary data.
-WebSockets allow to **cross-domain communication** so developer should pay attention on security issues on his own, because he isn't bound to same-origin policy any more and can communicate across domains.
+WebSockets allow to **cross-domain communication** so developers should pay attention on security issues on their own, because we aren't bound to same-origin policy anymore and can communicate across domains.

 There's no special WebSocket opening method.
 After created, browser immediately tries to open a new connection.
 One of WebSocket property is `readyState` which is initialized with `WebSocket.CONNECTING`.
 Once connected, state changes to `WebSocket.OPEN`.